 Foot sprain - aftercareMid-foot sprain

 There are many bones and ligaments in your foot.
-A ligament is strong flexible tissue that holds bones together.
+A ligament is a strong flexible tissue that holds bones together.

 When the foot lands awkwardly, some ligaments can stretch and tear.
 This is called a sprain.